 “Overall the web is sloppy, but an online store can’t afford to be.” -Paul Graham, YC

-In the era of the Internet revolution, E-commerce industry is the brightest star!
-According to Statista.com in 2015, retail e-commerce sales amounted to 342.96 billion US dollars and are projected to surpass 600 billion US dollars in 2019.
+According to Statista in 2015, retail e-commerce sales amounted to 342.96 billion US dollars and are projected to surpass 600 billion US dollars in 2019.
 Retail e-commerce in the U.S. is projected to generate a hundred billion U.S. dollars in revenue by 2019.
 The figures clearly explain the power of ecommerce industry.

 This doesn’t mean all the E-commerce companies are consistently making money.
 The small, as well as big companies, have to face various challenges.
 Developing the business in ecommerce is the hard part.
 You have to take care of everything, from website maintenance to customer service.

-This challenge can be solved by taking proper steps to verify the customer’s information.
-First of all recognize signs of suspicious activities like if any customers are placing high priced orders or large orders, Detect fake phone numbers or e-mail address, check zipcode whether it is matching with state/city.
-Besides this when a customer signs up send textual message or e-mail to validate the genuineness of customer.
+This challenge can be solved by taking the proper steps to verify the customer’s information.
+First of all recognize signs of suspicious activities like if any customers are placing high priced orders or large orders, Detect fake phone numbers or email address, check zip code whether it is matching with state/city.
+Besides this when a customer signs up, send a verification link via a text message or email to validate the genuineness of customer.
 And when a customer makes a COD purchase automated call can be dialed out to the customer and ask him/her to validate the delivery address.

-In this competitive world, there will be too many competitors who will be offering same products and service as you.
+In this competitive world, there will be too many competitors who will be offering the same products and services as you.
 Unless you have the best strategy that differentiates yourself from other competitors; it will become difficult to survive.

 Conduct proper and deep research of your competitors.
 Put your efforts in making strategy which enables you to shine brighter than your competitors.
-Use social media platforms, blogs, for promoting your products.
+Use social media platforms and blogs for promoting your products.
 Invest in promotional offers this will help to get more web presence and customers.

 “Businesses with customer’s loyalty programs, on average, are 88% more profitable than customers who do not.”